DancingSandwich/Workday_Scheduler/README.md

 ## Features

-- Generates hard to guess randomly generated passwords
+- Calender is pre-selected with today's Date and Time
-- Ability to chose length
+- Shows standard business hours
-- Options to chose upper and lower cases
+- User can enter new events and save them locally
-- Selection of numbers and special characters in the password.
+- Saved events are persist even after the page refresh

 ## How to Contribute